 - Change agent

-Your personal professional persona
+Your personal, professional persona

 To simplify this a little with a fun example.
-If I were to ask you to consider a fictional character or superhero which most represented your attributes and fuelled your imagination, which would it be?
+If I were to ask you to consider a fictional character or superhero, which most represented your attributes and fuelled your imagination, which would it be?
 Or, as another example, which animal most represents your specific attributes.

 The trick is to find a source, any source, which resonates with your personal view of yourself and one that represents your key attributes.
-This may take time and research, let it.
+This process may take time and research, let it.

 When you finally rest upon a characterisation, it is a good idea to find materials to support it.
 Screensavers, wallpapers, magazine subscriptions, movies, whatever fits.

-I was at an eye examination recently and noticed my optometrist was wearing a rather out of place Superman belt buckle.
+I was at an eye examination recently and noticed my optometrist was wearing a somewhat out of place Superman belt buckle.
 I wondered if this was his family trying to tell him how they felt, or if it was him, keeping his persona close.

 I suggest you roll education and training up into a succinct table with three columns with each qualification listed in reverse chronological order:

-School or training company Date Qualification
+School or training company Qualification or skill

 Omit any undergraduate education unless that’s all you have; if so collapse it into something like 10 GCSEs, grades A&B.